uptoknow/uptoknow-hugo/content/about.md

 title = "About Me"
 +++

   Work as a SRE at RedHat, maitaining OpenShift online, OpenShift Dedicated clusters.
 Prevous worked at Alcatel Lucent, Lecloud.
+Ideas are my own.